arivolispark/blog/README.md

   | - use regularization technique |

-- Tikhonov regularization = Ridge regression = L2 regularization
+- Tikhonov regularization = Ridge regression = L2 regularization,
 is a regularization technique in regression